sktime/community-org/conferences/PyData_Global_2021/tutorial_proposal.md

 ## Short description
-Time series are ubiquitous in real-world applications, but often add considerable complications to data science workflows.
-In this tutorial, you’ll learn about how to apply and extend machine learning techniques to time series data.
+In this tutorial, you will learn about sktime, a unified interface for machine learning with time series data.
 You will learn about the different existing learning problems in the context of time series data, such as forecasting, classification/regression, transformation, annotation and clustering.
-Then we will do a deeper dive into composition techniques like pipelining, tuning, data transformation, backtesting and model ensembling and you will learn how to use exising packages like sklearn, statsmodels or fbprophet with sktime.
+We will do a deeper dive into composition techniques like pipelining, tuning, data transformation, backtesting and model ensembling and you will learn how to use existing packages like sklearn, statsmodels or fbprophet with sktime.

 Before the tutorial, you are kindly invited to have a look into the [sktime PyData tutorial from 2020](https://www.youtube.com/watch?v=Wf2naBHRo8Q&t=1240s).